harshalsonioo1/360-Degree-VR-teleconferencing-application/README.md

 PurplePill Unity3D SDK ( Can be downloaded from Google drive by clicking the link for APK file. )

 Pre-processing:
-Download the PANO's source code from the link provided.
+Download the PANO's source code from the link here: https://drive.google.com/open?id=1oZnoxBnemrTsmUdhkvak8KHTyQ9SRg7p

-  Steps for pre-processing:
+To run server-side PANO:
   1)  Prepare the programs and data
     All the Matlab programs are in root folder “/”.
 The videos are in the folder “/videos”, the trajectory data is in two format is in “/traj” and “viewpoint”, the pre-calculated tile depth data is in “/DepthMap”.
   2)  cut chunks